Mori Ōgai: Early career

 After graduation, Mori enlisted in the Imperial Japanese Army as a medical officer, hoping to specialize in military medicine and hygiene.
 He was commissioned as a deputy surgeon (lieutenant) in 1882.
 Mori was sent by the Army to study in Germany (Leipzig, Dresden, Munich, and Berlin) from 1884 to 1888.
 During this time, he also developed an interest in European literature.
 As a matter of trivia, Mori Ōgai is the first Japanese known to have ridden on the Orient Express.
 One of his major accomplishments was his ability to create works using a style of "translation" that he obtained from his experience in European culture.

 In his stay in Germany, Ogai sometimes encountered situations where he expressed his patriotism.
 There was this one time that he started a public controversy against a German geologist, Dr Edmund Naumann.
-Dr. Naumann gave a presentation entitled “Japan” at a lecture in which he criticized Japan.
+Dr. Naumann gave a presentation entitled "Japan" at a lecture in which he criticized Japan.
 In short, his criticism was that the opening of Japan to international relations was not a voluntary act, but was the result of foreign pressure.
 After the lecture, Naumann was said to have made a number of jokes critical of Japan in conversation with other scholars.
 Ogai wrote in his "Doitsu Nikki" that he made a speech to refute Naumann's comments shortly.
-Since it was a social occasion, the controversy seemed to have been settled, but the debate was continued when Dr. Naumann published a column in the newspaper "Allgemeine Zeitung”.
+Since it was a social occasion, the controversy seemed to have been settled, but the debate was continued when Dr. Naumann published a column in the newspaper "Allgemeine Zeitung".
 According to "Wakaki hi no Mori Ogai" by Keiichiro Kobori, the controversy was focused on eight points including the origin of the Japanese people and the treatment of the Ainu people, food and clothing, public health, manners and customs, the influence of oil painting techniques on Japanese painting, Buddhism and myth, the effectiveness of the modernization movement, and the future of Japan.
 Of these, "the pros and cons of the modernization movement in Japan" and "the future of Japan" were the major points.
-Naumann pointed out that Japan opened its door to the internationa relations from the external forces and had easily and superficially accepted Western civilization.
+Naumann pointed out that Japan opened its door to the international relations from the external forces and had easily and superficially accepted Western civilization.
 Furthermore, that the Japanese themselves tend to disregard the traditional culture under the justification of the modernization was his argument.
 Ogai made a counterargument that the introduction of Western civilization was natural, rational, and spontaneous, and important point is to identify what to westernize and what to preserve as traditional Japanese culture.
 Ogai carried out this controversy all in German.